 Before booking anything follow my road trip accommodation tips:

 - Be ready to change your road trip direction based on what accommodation is available.

-- Stay for at least 2 nights at each place (unless it’s a really special hotel or a treat) after all that driving you will need lie-ins!
-2 nights also gives you a full day to explore the area and have time for a relaxed meal without having to drive the next day.
+- Try to stay for at least two nights at each place (unless it’s a really special hotel or a treat) after all that driving you will need lie-ins!
+Two nights also gives you a full day to explore the area and have time for a relaxed meal without having to drive the next day.

-- If you can, book early on a website with free cancellation policies.
+- If you can, book early on a website with free cancellation policies such as booking.com*.
 Especially if it is a popular place.
 You can always cancel if your route changes.

 I plan my road trip route using Google Maps route mapping tool.

 - Open up Google Maps, either online or on the app.

 - Below the search box is an ‘add directions’ option.
 Click it and a new box will appear on the left-hand side with the option to add new places.

 - Using this box add each place as A, B, C etc. A route map will appear.
 Magic!